Scariest kids' TV shows: creepy and frightening shows from your childhood

 From the intentional spooks, to the how-did-they-not-see-this-was-terrifying innocent scares, these shows have kept us awake at night ever since we first saw them.
-Pour yourself a Kia Ora and brace yourself…
+Pour yourself a sugary drink and brace yourself…

 Upvote your favourite show, and let us know about any you think need to be added to this creepy hall of fame.

 - The best horror movies on Netflix, ranked.

 1. Terrahawks (1983-1986)